top of page

 Counselling

 Sue Power is an ACA registered counsellor, and brings to her counselling a non-judgemental approach founded on empathy and respect for individual circumstances.
-Sue’s philosophy is one of supporting growth, wellbeing and resilience.
 Her humanistic approach includes mindfulness and focusing orientated therapy.
-Sue aims to support you through grief and loss, life transitions and symptoms of anxiety & depression.
+Sue aims to support you through the many transition in life that can bring challenges, a feeling of disconnection, isolation and loneliness, grief and loss, and symptoms of anxiety & depression.

 Both in-person and online counselling sessions are available.

-Counselling can support you with managing the range of emotions that can come with life changes and experiences.
+Counselling can support you with the highs and lows of life, and the ever-increasing stressese of the society we live in.
 Please contact Sue to find out how she can best support you.

-Birth debriefing can be a starting point to begin to understand, and process grief and loss associated with your birth story, allowing for integration and healing over time.
-It can also support your transition to parenting.
+Debriefing can be a starting point to begin to understand, and process grief and loss associated with your birthing story, allowing for integration and healing over time.
+It can also support the transition to parenting.

 Individual counselling